olumidedaramola21/InvoiSmart/README.md

 ## Possible Future Enhancement

  **Invoice Numbering:**
    - Implement an automatic invoice numbering system to assign unique numbers to each generated invoice.

- **Tax Calculation:**
-   - Integrate a tax calculation feature, allowing users to specify tax rates and apply them to invoice totals.

  **Discounts and Coupons:**
    - Provide the ability to apply discounts or coupons to invoices, both as a percentage and fixed amount.